-I’ve spent most of my life as a DC Comics fan.
-I loved certain Marvel characters—Spiderman, Wolverine, Rogue, Mystique, the Hulk, Iron Man—but none of them held a candle in my eyes to Batman or the Flash.
+I’ve spent most of my life as a DC Comics fan and, according to this dc vs. marvel analysis, I’m not alone.
+I must admit, I loved certain Marvel characters-Spiderman, Wolverine, Rogue, Mystique, the Hulk, Iron Man-but none of them held a candle in my eyes to Batman or the Flash.
 And while I could do without Superman and his fortress of Solitude, I had dreams of being Mera, Aquaman’s wife.

 One way the MCU has failed, though, is providing us with a solo female lead.
 Women read comics, watch superhero movies, and have been asking for a female-driven movie for years (looking at you, non-existent Black Widow movie).
 Yes, they gave us Jessica Jones which I thought did an amazing job of looking at trauma and victimhood, but a show on Netflix isn’t the same as a summer blockbuster movie.